Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Numerical example

 \plot*[tb!]{Windows}{width=\textwidth} {Zero-offset gathers for the baseline reflection response of the entire medium $R_{abc}$ (A), after overburden removal $R_{bc}$ (B), after over- and underburden removal $R_{b}$ (C), after isolation and multiple enhancement of $R_{b}$ (D).
 The windows used for cross-correlation for primary 1, primary 2, multiple 1 and multiple 2 are highlighted in red, white, blue and orange, respectively. }

 \autoref{fig:Windows}A shows a zero-offset section of the initial reflection response before applying the multiple internal removal ($R_{abc}$).
 Note that only the zero-offset data are shown, but the data at all offsets are available and used to compute the isolated reservoir response $R_b$ from $R_{abc}$.
-Due to the highly scattering overburden, the primaries (P1 in red and P2 in white) are nearly impossible to identify, and multiple 1 and 2 (in blue and orange) are completely obscured by the overburden and underburden interactions.
+Due to the highly reflective overburden, the primaries (P1 in red and P2 in white) are nearly impossible to identify, and multiple 1 and 2 (in blue and orange) are completely obscured by the overburden and underburden interactions.
 After removing the overburden and acquiring $R_{bc}$ (\autoref{fig:Windows}B), the primaries are now clearly recognizable in the seismogram.
 However, the windows enclosing the multiples contain undesirable events from primary reflections from the underburden.
 The third panel (\ref{fig:Windows}C) reveals that these events are successfully removed after underburden removal.
-Also note how the multiple events are enhanced in the fourth display (\ref{fig:Windows}D), this is the result of the previously described scaling factor to retrieve the focus functions from $R_{bc}$ (which was scaled with a factor 2).
+Also, note how the multiple events are enhanced in the fourth display (\ref{fig:Windows}D).
+This is the result of the previously described scaling factor applied to $v^+_{b|c,m}$ (which was scaled with a factor 2.5) before retrieving $R_b$.

-All the time-windows that select the primaries and multiples in \autoref{fig:Windows} are picked from this final response in panel C ($R_{b}$).
-First, the arrival time for both primaries are manually selected.
-As stated before these times are then used to provide an estimate for the multiple arrivals.
+All the time windows that select the primaries and multiples in \autoref{fig:Windows} are picked from this final response in panel D ($R_{b}$).
+First, the arrival time for both primaries is manually selected.
+As stated before, these times are then used to provide an estimate for the multiple arrivals.
 Finally, the windows are manually adjusted to ensure they include the full response from each individual event.
-In the next section these windows will be used for the cross-correlations that compute the time differences.
+In the next section, these windows will be used for the cross-correlations that compute the time differences.